cjfiscus/scripts/README.txt

 str_finder.py
 python3 script to extract lines from a file that contain one of three strings and write them to another file.
 —
+transpose.py
+Python 3 script Python 3 script that tranposes tab-delimited data contained in an input file and writes to an output file.